pi4-uiuc/2017-bootcamp/content/syllabus.md

 And will receive email notifications that they are signed up for the following:

-* National Data Service workbench.
+* National Data Service workbench http://www.pi4.ndslabs.org
 * Slack (an invitation will be sent to you via email)

 ### Familarity with basic syntax and operations in R and Python